YoukaiFromAccounting/skandiver/README.md

 ```

-## Installation and Quick Start
+## Installation and quick start
-First download the skandiver repository:
+Once the three prerequisites have been met (skani, database of representative genomes, python), you are now ready to initialize and begin working with skandiver.
+To begin, download the skandiver repository:
 ```sh
 git clone https://github.com/YoukaiFromAccounting/skandiver
 cd skandiver